jemisonf/jemisonf.github.io/_projects/newrelic_spinnaker.md

 github: https://github.com/spinnaker/spinnaker-monitoring/pull/217
 layout: project
 ---

+_Disclaimer: I developed this project while working at New Relic, but it's not an officially supported New Relic integration.
+As of August 2020 we no longer use Spinnaker or this integration._

 I developed this code while working as an intern on New Relic's Build and Deploy Tools team.
 Our team at the time was working on adopting Spinnaker as a continuous deployment platform for Kubernetes.
 As a rule, engineering teams at New Relic use New Relic for monitoring, and tools is not an exception.
 This posed a problem with Spinnaker, as New Relic is not a first class citizen of basically any metric-related function in Spinnaker.

 Our initial solution was to implement the Spinnaker Prometheus integration, and scrape those metrics into New Relic.
 That worked, but required a lot of additional configuration work on our part.
 The ideal solution would be a direct integration between the two, which is what I took on.